Launceston, Tasmania: Governance

+Local government in Launceston began with the proclamation of Launceston Municipality in 1852.
+The municipality was proclaimed a Town 1858, then proclaimed a City in 1888.
+Launceston City absorbed St Leonard’s Municipality in 1985 and Lilydale Municipality in 1987.
+It absorbed part of Evandale Municipality and part of Westbury Municipality in 1993.

-Much of Launceston is contained within the City of Launceston local government area, although some outer suburbs are part of adjacent council districts: for instance Riverside, Legana and parts of Trevallyn are part of the West Tamar Council; Prospect Vale and Blackstone Heights are included in the Meander Valley Council.
+Most of the Launceston urban area is contained within the City of Launceston local government area, although some outer suburbs are part of adjacent council districts: for instance Riverside, Legana and parts of Trevallyn are part of the West Tamar Council; Prospect Vale and Blackstone Heights are included in the Meander Valley Council.

 Launceston City Council meetings are held in the Launceston Town Hall.
 The Mayor of the City of Launceston uses the honorific the Right Worshipful.
 In 2002, Janie Dickenson became the youngest female elected mayor in Australia.
 The current mayor is Matthew Garwood, elected in 2023.
 He was elected via by-election following the previous mayor, Danny Gibson, stepping down from the role due to grooming allegations.
 The mayor preceding Danny Gibson, Albert Van Zetten, was initially elected in 2007, before being re-elected in 2009, 2011, 2014 and 2018.

 State Upper House seats that incorporate parts of Launceston are the Electoral Divisions of Paterson, Windermere and Rosevears.
 For federal elections, Launceston falls within the Division of Bass, with the sitting member being Jess Teesdale from the Australian Labor Party, who won the seat in the 2025 election.
 The state Lower House seat is also called the Division of Bass and is one of the five electorates in the Tasmanian House of Assembly.
 Both federal and state seats share common boundaries.